uhlig-it/wg-admin/README.markdown

 $ wgadmin add-client --name Alice --ip 192.168.20.11
 ```

-If no IP address was passed, the first available address in the network (after the server) will be used.
+If no IP address was passed, the next available address in the network will be used.

 # List